AgPipeline/template-transformer-simple/test-files/README.md

     ```

 ### Requirements
-There are no additional requirements or dependancies if not running these tests locally, if however these are to be run before deploying travis the following are required.
+These are the requirements needed when ruinning the tests locally.

 python 3 \
 pylint \